varivashyap/PAG10/README.md

 on a homography matrix

 ## Performance Metrics
-The following metrics are to be extracted from the video.
+We aim to extract the following metrics from the video.
 - Speed (calculated using the Bird’s Eye View with player identification and tracking)
 - Pass, Header, High pass, Out, Shot, Interception, Goal (using labelled data from the SoccerNet Ball-Action Spotting Dataset) (ResNet-512)
 - Shots on target, Shots off target, Fouls, Corner, Yellow card, Red card, Yellow to red card (using labelled data from the SoccerNet Action Spotting Dataset) (ResNet-512)
 - Possession (Based on pass and interception data)

+We chose to output only those metrics that gave good accuracy.

 ## Performance Metrics Analysis
 We used a Gemini 1.5 Flash API Key to report some basic statistical analysis of the metrics data